Imagination Games For Toddlers

 You can use a doll or teddy bear as the ‘baby,’ some plastic plates as the ‘cooking,’ and hey, maybe you can get some real tasks done in the process!
 After the clothes are washed, the laundry basket might represent an automobile heading home or to work.

 The trick here is to not be concerned if you don’t have all of the expensive toy shop equipment.
-Plastic or cloth food toys, as well as imitation toasters and microwaves, may be found in some of your home’s playrooms.
+Plastic or cloth food toys, as well as imitation toasters and microwaves, could be found in some of your home’s playrooms.
 But don’t be concerned if yours doesn’t.
 Wooden blocks may readily be transformed into fictitious culinary items.
-And the couch may be converted into a kitchen.
+And the couch could be converted into a kitchen.
 The more creative you are, the better!

 This one is similar to playing house.
 This game has the advantage of teaching your children how to count money.
 They may put their new abilities to use by attempting to buy something on their own during the next McDonald’s or candy store visit!
-Everything in your home is something your youngster may sell in his or her “shop.”
+Everything in your home is something your child may sell in his or her “shop.”
 Cut up some colorful paper for “money,” and use play to teach your toddler about money and how buying and selling items works.

 This game may also require ingenuity, such as transforming blankets into capes and colanders into helmets or shields.
 You might need some baby dolls to ‘rescue,’ as well as some adversaries, such as the giant scary la-z-boy chair.

 Do you have a toddler that enjoys Frozen or books?
-Show her how to stage a play based on one of her favorite stories.
+Show her how to stage a play based on one of her favourite stories.
 Offer her a bag of household “props” such as dishrags, plastic spoons, and cups to assist her.
 You’ll be surprised at how they’re put to use!
 And before you know it, she’ll be producing her own unique stage show.

 Before you reply, “Wait, kids need a doctor’s kit and a million other things to play doctor,” know that this is not true!
 All they need is your robe or an old shirt, as well as a thread on which you can tie a circle—instant doctor’s coat and stethoscope (though one of those charming play stethoscopes will suffice)!
 Line up their stuffed animals and dolls on their bed, and they’ll have a swarm of sick patients that need their assistance.